rob-myers/rob-myers.github.io/docs/drafts/problem.md

 - Possibly can inspect regex as nfa.
 - Player can scan actors to see regexes in terminal.
 - Regex can be changed by weapons e.g. word derivative.
+- Actors can shoot player, but Player has temp shield.